temporalio/documentation/docs/concepts-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+This guide is meant to be a comprehensive overview of Temporal concepts.

 ## Temporal

-Temporal is a scalable and reliable runtime for Reentrant Processes called [Temporal Workflow Executions](/docs/concepts/what-is-a-workflow-execution).
+Temporal is a scalable and reliable runtime for Reentrant Processes called [Temporal Workflow Executions](#workflow-execution).

 <!-- TODO content more appropriate for blog
 :::note [Temporal's tenth rule](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)